shuklabhay/velocity-draft/README.md

 ### `npm start`

-Client Directory: Runs the client in the development mode.\
+Frontend Directory: Runs the client in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Server Directory: Runs the server in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 ### `npm install`

 Installs all packages listed in the `package.json` file in the directory you are in.
-Make sure to install for the `home`, `client`, and `server` directories.
+Make sure to install for the `home`, `frontent`, and `backend` directories.

 ### `npm run format`